 Happy National Grammar Day!
 Yes, this is really National Grammar Day!

-I know you are all wondering “how do we celebrate this holiday?”
+How do we celebrate this holiday?
 It is quite easy.
 Use proper grammar today! 😉 Or be crazy and purchase a style guide or grammar resource today!

 Happy 112th anniversary to Muir Woods National Monument!

 On January 9, 1908, President Theodore Roosevelt created the Muir Woods National Monument named after conservationist John Muir.
 Muir Woods became the 7th National Monument and was the first one created from land donated by a private individual.

 Muir Woods lies in the middle of the redwood’s latitudinal range that spans from the California/Oregon border to Big Sur, just south of Monterey.
 And it is quite easy to get to from San Francisco!